 Compared to the boxy Mark VI that came before it, the Mark VII was as radically different looking as the suicide door 1961 Continental was compared to a 1960 Continental.
 Thanks to MacPherson struts up front, the Fox platform also gave the Mark VII handling capabilities like no other Lincoln before it.
 Including the "Panther" body based VI that in and of itself was a radical departure from the levianthesque Mark V it replaced.

 Performance aside, though, the Mark VII had a difficult and very tight line to drive.
-Luxury car buyers are a notoriously fickle and are adherent to change; radical or otherwise.
-The styling of the VII couldn't stray too far from Lincolns of yore yet could not being as staid and true to older models like the knife edged, boxy VI had been if they wanted in any shape matter or form to market Lincoln's at younger buyers.
+Luxury car buyers are a notoriously fickle and are abhorrent to change.
+The styling of the VII couldn't stray too far from Lincolns of yore yet could not being as staid and true to older models like the knife edged, boxy VI if they had any shot at younger buyers.
 The polarizing trunk hump as much a nod to Lincoln's past as it was a styling differentiation from the similar Ford Thunderbird and Mercury Cougar that it shared the Fox platform with.
 While the VII has aged quite well, buyers, particularly older Lincoln clientelle, were indifferent towards it at first.
-That indifference from older customers stemming in large part from the car's much tidier dimensions compared to the VI; the Greatest Generation were sold on the virtues of the size of a car being reflective of ones stature.
-The Mark VII, and its four door version the 1982 Continental, much like the 1975 Cadillac Seville not to mention German makes and models like the Mercedes Benz 280 S, went a long way towards shifting that paradigm.
+That indifference stemming in large part from the car's much tidier dimensions compared to the VI; the Greatest Generation were sold on the the size of a car being reflective of ones stature.
+The Mark VII, and its four door version the 1982 Continental, much like the 1975 Cadillac Seville and German makes and models like the Mercedes Benz 280 S, went a long way towards changing that age old bigger is better paradigm.

 Lincoln did have challenges within the Ford Motor Company to charge the premium they did for the VII since it did share as much as it did with Thunderbird and Cougar; VII's sticker priced in the mid to high $20,000's while Thunderbirds and Courgers cost maybe half that much.
 Styling and "premium" nameplate aside, to make the Mark VII as exclusive as possible, the "High Output" 5.0 liter V-8 from the Mustang GT was made available on the VII and was never made available on either Thunderbird or Cougar.
 That engine, incidentally, helped give the VII it's tongue in cheek moniker, "Hot Rod Lincoln".